tardate/blog.tardate.com/_posts/2024-09-27-oppression-is-my-enemy.md

 I can't pinpoint exactly where it comes from, but somewhere along the way I've internalised a core value of "siding with the underdog".
 Anti-Thatcherite Britain?
 Aussie tall-poppy syndrome?
 Catholic public school?
 Perhaps a mix of all these and more.
 I was recently introduced to the following quote from [Periyar Erode Venkatappa Ramasamy](https://en.wikipedia.org/wiki/Periyar) that is I think a perfect formulation of the idea:

-> If larger country oppresses a smaller country, I'll stand with smaller country.
+> If a larger country oppresses a smaller country, I'll stand with the smaller country.
 >
-> If smaller country has majoritarian religion which oppresses minority religions, I'll stand with minority religion.
+> If the smaller country has majoritarian religion that oppresses minority religions, I'll stand with minority religions.
 >
-> If minority religion has caste and one caste oppresses another caste, I'll stand with caste oppressed.
+> If the minority religion has caste and one caste oppresses another caste, I'll stand with the caste being oppressed.
 >
-> In oppressed caste if an employer oppresses employee, I'll stand with employee.
+> In the oppressed caste, if an employer oppresses his employee, I'll stand with the employee.
 >
 > If employee goes home and oppresses his wife, I'll stand with that woman.
 >
 > Overall, oppression is my enemy.
+>
+> *- Thanthai Periyar E. V. Ramasamy (17 Sep, 1879 – 24 Dec, 1973)*

 [![periyar_evr_stamp](/assets/periyar_evr_stamp.jpg)](https://en.wikipedia.org/wiki/Periyar#/media/File:PeriyarEVRStamp.jpg)